You Can Shop Around for Optional Car Insurance in B.C.

 - Normal wear and tear or mechanical failure

-- Items stolen from inside the vehicle; they are typically covered under home or tenant insurance
+- Personal items stolen from inside the vehicle, which are typically covered under home or tenant insurance

 Extended third-party liability

-You can increase your liability coverage above the $200,000 minimum provided by basic mandatory insurance, often up to $5 million or more.
+Drivers can increase their liability coverage beyond the $200,000 minimum included with basic ICBC coverage, often choosing limits of $1 million, $2 million, or even $5 million or more.

 What are other optional coverages for my B.C. vehicle from a private insurer?